Do i have a case?

 Free Consultation:

-Trust Our Elite Team of Chicago Birth Injury Lawyers to Fight for You in a Birth Injury Lawsuit
+Trust Our Elite Team of Chicago Birth Injury Lawyer to Fight for You in a Birth Injury Lawsuit

 Few things are more heartbreaking for parents than seeing their newborn baby sustain a birth injury, especially when the injury could have been prevented.
 Illinois parents trust obstetricians, gynecologists, midwives, and nurses to take the utmost care when delivering their children.
 Unfortunately, negligence happens.
 Childbirth is a complicated and unpredictable experience where every second – and every decision – counts.
 From improper fetal monitoring to the failure to order a C-section in a timely manner, the inadvisable actions of health care providers can result in devastating birth injuries that have profound impacts for babies and their parents.